-AHCOTE graduates receive either a Professional or Conditional Teaching Certificate from the Teacher Regulation Branch of BC.
+AHCOTE graduates receive either a Professional or Conditional Teaching Certificate from the Teacher Regulation Branch of BC (TRB).

 - Professional Certificate (no expiry date): Awarded to AHCOTE graduates who have a full degree and have completed all coursework required by the TRB.

-- Conditional Certificate (five year duration): Awarded to AHCOTE graduates who are still working toward a degree but have completed the required minimum credits and all coursework required by the TRB.
-Individuals in this category must complete a degree within five years to continue teaching.
+- Conditional Certificate (five-year duration): Awarded to AHCOTE graduates who are still working toward a degree but have completed the required minimum credits and all coursework required by the TRB.
+Individuals in this category must complete a degree within five years to be eligible to continue teaching.

 Location: Fort St. John Campus

-Applicants may be admitted to AHCOTE if they meet one of the following criteria:
+To be eligible for admission, applicants must meet one of the following criteria:

-- completion of a minimum of 60 university-level credits that include all required coursework.
+- Completion of a minimum of 60 university-level credits that include all required coursework.
 Please see the Program Handbook for more information on required coursework.
-Credits must also be transferable to SFU and approved by SFU’s Faculty of Education);
+Credits must also be transferable to SFU and approved by SFU’s Faculty of Education).;

 - completion of a degree from an accredited university.